marklogic/marklogic-spark-connector/docs/getting-started/setup.md

 ## Obtaining the connector

-The MarkLogic Spark connector can be downloaded from [this repository's Releases page](https://github.com/marklogic/marklogic-spark-connector/releases).
+The MarkLogic connector can be downloaded from
+[this repository's Releases page](https://github.com/marklogic/marklogic-spark-connector/releases).
 Each Spark environment should have documentation on how to include third-party connectors; please consult your Spark environment's documentation on how to achieve this.